Part of O. Festival. This show can also be visited with a festival passe-partout ticket, visit the O. website to learn more!

 Syl Becht, Amélie Knape, Irene Kortlever Vivian (child)

 Renske Vrolijk idea and composition

 Annechien Koerselman concept, libretto en musical dramaturgy

-Vivian used to be Victor, a woman trapped in the body of a man.
+Vivian used to be trapped in the body of a boy.
 This is her story.
 Uncut.
 And yes, that is the question she is most often asked.